garniergere/Reference.Db.SNPs.Quercus/README.md

 See <A HREF="STRUCTURE.files"> STRUCTURE.files </A> for examples of data, parameter files, and R script for plotting Standard deviations or Bayesian Confidence Intervals around Q-values provided by the STRUCTURE software (Falush <i>et al.</i> 2003, Genetics 164: 1567-1587)

 See <A HREF="MREPS.parsing"> MREPS.parsing </A> for a R script that parses mreps output into a dataframe for SSR detection.

+### Other Fagaceae transcriptomic and genomic resources
+Quercus Portal and Q. robur genome fagaceae.org genome Q. alba and Q. suber transcriptome ... cf references Lang et al to link to

 ### Contact
 Pauline Garnier-Géré ( pauline.garniergere@inrae.fr )